July Fourth is a time for picnics, fireworks, and celebrating our liberties as Americans.

 Many veterans suffer a range of health problems, including a weakened immune system, chronic pain, and respiratory issues.
 Veterans are also at greater risk of mental health issues like post-traumatic stress disorder (PTSD) than the general population.

-There are numerous programs that offer health care resources to veterans that are struggling.
-Still, there are many additional battles that veterans face due to their service to our country.
-For example, older veterans are at risk of asbestos-related diseases like mesothelioma.
+Still, there are many additional health battles that veterans face due to their service to our country, including:

 Asbestos Exposure & Mesothelioma

 Mesothelioma is a rare and aggressive cancer caused by asbestos exposure.
 Veterans are at a greater risk of developing mesothelioma due to widespread asbestos use by the military between the 1930s and early 1980s.